bbauska/W3Cx-2of5/README.md

 </p>

 The background-repeat property can be used to control this.
-It's more commonly used values are: repeat, repeat-x, repeat-y, and <b>no-repeat**.
+It's more commonly used values are: repeat, repeat-x, repeat-y, and <b>no-repeat</b>.
 The no-repeat value is very useful, and bears repeating.

 There are advanced uses of this property.
 Notice in the above example,